 3. Senate Economic Legislation Committee Report: R&D Tax Incentive – 12 October 2020

-After several delays, the Economics Legislation Committee postponed to the 24 August release of its report into the proposed changes to the R&D tax incentive.
+After several delays, the Economics Legislation Committee postponed until the 24 August release of its report into the proposed changes to the R&D tax incentive.
 Keep a close eye on 12 October.
-This is the latest release date for the Senate Committee’s findings.
+It is the latest release date for the Senate Committee’s findings.

 4. New Instant Asset Write-Off 2.0 – 31 December 2020

 The Federal Government revamped the instant asset write-off scheme increasing the threshold from $30,000 to $150,000 and expanding access to include businesses with an aggregated annual turnover of less than $500 million (up from $50 million).
 The revamp is temporary and will run until 31 December 2020.
 From 1 January 2021, the instant asset write-off will revert to a threshold of $1000 for small businesses with turnovers of less than $10 million.